Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Sharing your garden space can be pretty annoying, especially when your dogs tend to use the space as their bathroom.
+Sharing your garden space can be pretty annoying, especially when your dog uses the space as their bathroom.
 If your dog has access to your garden space in the backyard, you’ll probably be looking for ways to protect it.

-Here, we’ll cover exactly the methods you can use to deter dogs from using the bathroom where you grow your veggies.
-While this can be a real pain in the neck, whether it’s your dog or someone else’s, your plants and canines can coexist.
+Below, we’ll cover the methods you can use to deter dogs from using the bathroom where you grow your veggies.
+While this seems like a challenging problem to resolve, whether it’s your dog or someone else’s, your plants and canines can coexist.

 divider-paw